NiclzzK/healthy-reminders/README.md

 2. **Save Settings**: Adjust the intervals for each reminder and click "Save Settings".
 3. **Receive Notifications**: The application will send notifications at the configured intervals.

+## Download

+You can download the latest version of Healthy Reminders from the [Releases](https://github.com/NiclzzK/healthy-reminders/releases) page.

+### Installation

+1. Download the appropriate version for your operating system.
+2. Extract the downloaded ZIP file.
+3. Run the executable file (`HealthyReminders.exe`) to start the application.

 ## Development

 ### Project Structure